albertvisser/albertvisser.github.io/projects.md

 This is only a summation.
 More elaborate docs are here: https://www.magiokis.nl/docs/en/

-* LinterGui, a frontend for Python Linters (because I'm too lazy to call the from the command line)
+* LinterGui, a frontend for Python Linters (because I'm too lazy to call them from the command line)
 * FileFindr, a tool to Find and Replace in File (because SciTE didn't do the latter)
 * LogViewer, a tiny webapp to view server logs in the browser (seemed like a good idea at the time)
 * Albums, my latest rewrite of a record collection managing app